Need help choosing?

 Codes & Policies

-Our workforce and suppliers are some of our most valued partners in ensuring ethical conduct.
-We require our employees and contingent workers (collectively, “Workforce”) and our business partners, suppliers, contractors and agents (collectively, “Suppliers”) to conduct themselves ethically, professionally and with the utmost integrity and transparency in all of their business dealings, including complying with all applicable laws, rules, and regulations.
+Our workforce and suppliers are some of our most valued stakeholders in ensuring ethical conduct.
+We require our employees and contingent workers (collectively, “Workforce”) and our business partners, suppliers, contractors and agents (collectively, “Suppliers”) to conduct themselves ethically, professionally and with the utmost integrity and transparency in all their business dealings, including complying with all applicable laws, rules, and regulations.
 Consistent with our operating values, we have robust policies in place that seek to prevent and condemn modern slavery in our business and supply chains, including the following:

-● Code of Conduct & Ethics: Our Code of Conduct & Ethics (the “Code”) applies to our entire Workforce and sets out our core value, “integrity without compromise.”
+● Code of Conduct & Ethics: Our Code of Conduct & Ethics (“Code”) applies to our entire Workforce and sets out our core value, “integrity without compromise.”
 The Code reinforces our commitment to a safe, ethical, and inclusive work environment.
 It also provides important information about our company policies and further information about our values, and applicable laws and regulations.
 The Code is acknowledged by our Workforce as part of their on-boarding process, and employees acknowledge it annually thereafter.
 We adopt policies and procedures to ensure compliance with the Code and all applicable laws and regulations as a condition of working with us.

 ● Supplier Code of Conduct: Our Supplier Code of Conduct (“Supplier Code”) applies to all of our Suppliers.
 The Supplier Code requires Suppliers to respect and protect fundamental human rights across their value chain in accordance with international standards set forth by the United Nations Universal Declaration of Human Rights, which prohibits slavery, and the International Labor Organization’s Fundamental Convention on Discrimination (Employment and Occupation).
 Specifically, the Supplier Code provides that all work should be voluntarily performed and prohibits forced, bonded, or indentured labour and involuntary prison labour.
 The Supplier Code also prohibits the use of child labour by any means.
 Suppliers are required to provide a safe and hygienic workplace, one that is a freely chosen environment for workers and offer equal employment opportunities.
-All Suppliers must agree to abide by the Supplier Code and they acknowledge the Supplier Code as part of our supplier on-boarding process.
+All Suppliers must agree to abide by the Supplier Code, and they acknowledge the Supplier Code as part of our supplier on-boarding process.
 We require our Suppliers to establish policies and procedures to ensure compliance with the Supplier Code and all applicable laws and regulations.

 ● Global Human Rights Policy: Our Global Human Rights Policy sets out how we will use voluntary labour only and that we oppose all forms of forced labour, child labour, prison labour, and human trafficking.

-Our other policies support the Code, Supplier Code, and Global Human Rights Policy such as our policy on recruitment and use of contingent workers, and our purchasing policy which provides procedures for how to acquire goods, services, and intellectual property so that all activities are conducted in accordance with applicable laws and regulations.
+Our other policies support the Code, Supplier Code, and Global Human Rights Policy such as our policy on recruitment and use of contingent workers and our purchasing policy, which provides procedures for how to acquire goods, services, and intellectual property so that all activities are conducted in accordance with applicable laws and regulations.

 Due Diligence